IHKodifier/ETG-Planning/input_prompts/1 App_ Idea_ input_prompt.md

 - 1 sprint exam(SE) .
 On an attempt to take 2nd SE as anonymous users,  they are gracefully required to sign up.
 -  1 simulated real exam(SRE)  with only half the number of questions found on the real deal exam aka "half length SRE"
 ## free users :
 free users get to enjoy the app with relatively higher limits than anonymous users. howevet, free users get to use the app for free only for 2 weeks during which they can test out the app with the higher limits compared to anonymous users.
-During the 2 week period they get...
+During the 2 week period they get... s
 - 50 daily Practice MCQs to take
 -  Four  SEs.
 On an attempt to take 5th SE as free users,  they are gracefully required to upgrade to paid tier.
 -  Two  SREs